kjlau0112/Yocto-etc-os-release/README.md

 This is the best known method to implement yocto linux versioning.

-1.Edit  meta/recipes-core/os-release/os-release.bb to something like this below:
+1. Edit  meta/recipes-core/os-release/os-release.bb to something like this below:

 ID = "${DISTRO}"
 NAME = "${DISTRO_NAME}"